nathanael-thms/chirper/README.md

-### This app is no longer fully supported with the release of Laravel 12, it will only receive updates once every two months and uses the no-longer maintained Laravel breeze
+### This app is no longer fully supported with the release of Laravel 12, it will only receive updates once every two months and uses the no-longer maintained Laravel breeze.
+Will be upgraded to Laravel 12 soon
 ## About this app
 Chirper is a basic Laravel app I made to learn about the framework
 ## Make this app yourself